-Tips for a Successful Hiking Experience:
+Tips for a Successful Kid-Friendly Hiking:

 - Don’t push the kids too hard.
 I speak from experience.
 Hiking Lynn Canyon when our youngest was barely 2 years old was a massive parenting fail.
 Our littlest hated walking at the best of times; he literally used to say “Mom, my legs felled off”.
 Dragging him through Lynn Canyon resulted in a screaming fit witnessed by an alarming number of unimpressed tourists.
 If you are embarking on your family’s first hiking experience go for a walk that’s under an hour.
 Start small and increase as you encounter success.